zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-14-realistic-benchmarks/index.md

 performance by how many process instances are completed per second, while maintaining low backpressure (bellow 10%) as to preserve user experience.

-#### Minimal Viable Requirements for our Cluster
+#### Minimal Requirements for our Cluster

-For our minimal viable cluster configuration we determined though several metrics on users and our own experience that we need to be able to handle at least 40 process instances per second, or 3.5 million tasks per day.
+Based on known customer usage, and our own previous experiments, we determined that the new cluster would need to create and complete a baseline of 100 tasks per second, or about 8.6 million tasks per day.

-Other metrics that we want to preserve and keep track are the backpressure to preserve user experience, guarantee that exporting speed can keep up with the processing speed, write to import latency which tells us how long it takes for a record to be written to being imported by our other apps such as the operator.
+Other metrics that we want to preserve and keep track are the backpressure to preserve user experience, guarantee that exporting speed can keep up with the processing speed, write-to-import latency which tells us how long it takes for a record to be written to being imported by our other apps such as the operator.